kennyfraser/wp-sync-test/_pages/managing-authorization.md

 page_header_0_show_video:
   - "0"
 ---
-You can enable authorization and authentication in your datacenter with DCOS Enterprise Edition.
+Authorization and authentication is managed in the DCOS web interface.

+The available users roles are Administrator and User. **Administrator** has complete control of DCOS and installed services. **User** has limited access to DCOS and installed services, as defined by the Administrator.

+You can create groups and assign users to them.
+Groups are a collection of installed DCOS services and components that users are granted access to.
+By default, when you launch DCOS the Administrator is added to the Superuser group.

 # Users

-The available users roles are Administrator and User.
-The **Administrator** has complete control of the DCOS and installed services.
-The **User** role has limited access to DCOS and installed services, as defined by the Administrator.
+You must be an Administrator to manage users or groups.

 1. Launch the DCOS web interface and login with your Admin username and password.
-The Admin username and password are configured during installation.
-By default, the Admin username is given the Full Name of **Bootstrap superuser**.
+The Administrator username and password are configured during DCOS installation.
+The Admin username is **Bootstrap superuser** and cannot be changed.

 2. Click on the **Settings** -> **Users** tab and choose your action.